qo-proto/qh/docs/protocol-definition.md

 - `Version`: Protocol version (currently "1.0")
 - The separator for header fields is a null byte (`\0`).
 - The separator between headers and the body is the End of Text character (`\x03`).
+- The end of the entire message is marked by the End of Transmission character (`\x04`).
 ```

 ### 4.3 Request Examples